iesahin/xvc/book/src/ref/xvc-file-recheck.md

 ```

-Xvc updates the cache type if the file is not changed.
+Xvc only updates the recheck method if the file is not changed.

 ```console
 $ xvc file recheck data.txt --as symlink